with-pouyax/cub3D/README.md

 ## Credits

-This project was created by [Your Name] as part of the 42 school curriculum.
+This project was created by pouya as part of the 42 school curriculum.

 ## License